 The sketch of micromechanics of random structures can be subdivided on computational micromechanics (CM) and analytical micromechanics (AM).
-CM contains both the analytical and numerical solutions for deterministic fields of heterogeneities in the infinite homogeneous matrix.
+CM contains both the analytical and numerical solution methods for analyses of deterministic fields of heterogeneities in the infinite homogeneous matrix.
 CM reflects the explosive character of the progress in modern nano- and micromechanics caused by the development of improved materials processing, image analyses and computer-simulation methods.
 AM presents, first of all, a set of both the hypotheses and tools for interactions of these hypotheses with the numerical results of the CM.
-However, explosive character of the progress in the CM (especially in front of nanotechnology challenges) has led to the conflict with successively increasing gap between the high level of presented possibilities of the CM and poor consumer's opportunities of AM rigidly restricted by its background proposed by Mossotti (1850) and others (see for references [15]).
+However, explosive character of the progress in the CM (especially in front of nanotechnology challenges) has led to the conflict with successively increasing gap between the high level of presented possibilities of the CM and poor consumer's opportunities of AM rigidly restricted by its background proposed by Faraday, Poisson, Mossotti, Clausius, and Maxwell (1830-1880).

 The most popular methods of AM are based just on a few basic concepts.
 The effective field hypothesis (EFH, also called the H1a hypothesis, p.
 253 in [1]) is apparently the most fundamental, most prospective, and most exploited concept of micromechanics (see [1] where other references can be found).
-The idea of this concept dates back to Mossotti (1850) who pioneered the introduction of the effective field concept as a local homogeneous field acting on the inclusions and differing from the applied macroscopic one.
+The idea of this concept dates back to Faraday, Poisson, Mossotti, Clausius, and Maxwell (1830-1880) who pioneered the introduction (for the different physical phenomena) of the effective field concept as a local homogeneous field acting on the inclusions and differing from the applied macroscopic one.
 Among a few hypotheses used by Mossotti (1850), one of the most important ones was the quasi-crystalline approximation (closing hypothesis H2a, p.
 264 in [1], see also its multiparticle generalization, hypothesis H2b, p.
 255 in [1]) proposed 100 years later by Lax (1952) in a modern concise form.
 The idea of the effective field and quasi-crystalline approximation was added by the hypothesis H3 of "ellipsoidal symmetry" (p.
 265 in [1]) for the distribution of inclusions just for providing the applicability of EFH.
 As a tool for concrete applications of the concepts mentioned, Eshelby (1957) solution was used although the Eshelby's theorem has a fundamental conceptual sense rather than only an analytical solution of some particular problem for the ellipsoidal homogeneous inclusion.
 The concept of the EFH (even if this term is not mentioned) in combination with subsequent assumptions totally dominates (and creates the fundamental limitations) in all four groups of AM in physics and mechanics of heterogeneous media: model methods, perturbation methods, self-consistent methods [e.g., Mori-Tanaka method (MTM), and the Method of Effective Field, MEF, and variational ones (see for refs.
 [1]).